spgarbet/sleev/paper.md

 In this section, we briefly introduce the SMLEs for linear regression.
-The SMLEs for logistic regression are similar to linear regression and described in **reference to github full paper**.Suppose that we want to fit a standard linear regression model for a continuous outcome $Y$ and covariates $\mathbf{X}$:
+The SMLEs for logistic regression are similar to linear regression and described in the [package vignette](https://github.com/dragontaoran/sleev/blob/main/vignettes/sleev_vignette.pdf).Suppose that we want to fit a standard linear regression model for a continuous outcome $Y$ and covariates $\mathbf{X}$:
 $Y = \alpha + \mathbf{\beta}^{T}\ \mathbf{X} + \epsilon$, where